Fern-Aerell/nyisip/README.md

 # NYISIP

-Program untuk menyisipkan suatu file ke dalam suatu file.
+A program to embed a file into another file.